cstar/heroku-buildpack-zotonic/README.md

 ## Heroku buildpack: Zotonic

-This is a Heroku buildpack for Zotonic sites.
+This is a Heroku buildpack for a Zotonic site.
-Use it for easy and free deployments of Zotonic sites.
+Use it for easy deployment of a single Zotonic site.
 The buildpack will automatically provision a dev database and configure your Zotonic site to use it.

 NOTICE: The git repo to push should only contain a Zotonic site, not the whole Zotonic source.